huggingface/blog/infini-attention.md

 ---

-TLDR: Infini-attention's performance gets worse as we increase the number of times we compress the memory, and to the best of our knowledge, ring attention [[link]](https://x.com/Haojun_Zhao14/status/1815419356408336738), YaRN [[link]](https://arxiv.org/abs/2309.00071) and rope scaling [[link]](https://arxiv.org/abs/2309.16039) are still the best ways for extending a pretrained model to longer context length.
+TLDR: Infini-attention's performance gets worse as we increase the number of times we compress the memory, and to the best of our knowledge, [ring attention](https://x.com/Haojun_Zhao14/status/1815419356408336738), [YaRN](https://arxiv.org/abs/2309.00071) and [rope scaling](https://arxiv.org/abs/2309.16039) are still the best ways for extending a pretrained model to longer context length.

 # Section 0: Introduction

 The context length of language models is one of the central attributes besides the model’s performance.
 Since the emergence of in-context learning, adding relevant information to the model’s input has become increasingly important.
 Thus, the context length rapidly increased from paragraphs (512 tokens with BERT/GPT-1) to pages (1024/2048 with GPT-2 and GPT-3 respectively) to books (128k of Claude) all the way to collections of books (1-10M tokens of Gemini).
 However, extending standard attention to such length remains challenging.

-> A little into to Ring Attention: to the best of our knowledge, Ring Attention was first introduced by researchers from UC Berkeley in 2024 [[link]](https://arxiv.org/abs/2310.01889).
+> A small intro to Ring Attention: to the best of our knowledge, Ring Attention was first introduced by researchers from UC Berkeley in 2024 [[link]](https://arxiv.org/abs/2310.01889).
 It is an engineering technique that helps overcome memory limitations by allowing us to obtain an output equivalent to standard attention without storing all keys and values in a sequence.

-Even with ring attention, the number of GPUs required to train a Llama 3 8B [[link]](https://arxiv.org/abs/2407.21783) on a 1-million-token context length with a batch size of 1 is 512 GPUs [[link]](https://x.com/Haojun_Zhao14/status/1815419356408336738).
-As scaling law has shown [[link]](https://arxiv.org/abs/2001.08361), there is a strong correlation between model size and its downstream performance, which means the bigger the model, the better (of course, both models should be well-trained).
+Even with Ring Attention, the number of GPUs required to train a [Llama 3 8B](https://arxiv.org/abs/2407.21783) on a 1-million-token context length with a batch size of 1 is 512 GPUs.
+As scaling laws have [shown](https://arxiv.org/abs/2001.08361), there is a strong correlation between model size and its downstream performance, which means the bigger the model, the better (of course, both models should be well-trained).
 So we not only want a 1m context length, but we want a 1m context length on the biggest model (e.g., Llama 3 8B 405B).
 And there are only a few companies in existence that have the resources to do so.

 > Recap on the memory complexity of self-attention
 > In standard attention, every token attends to every other token in the sequence, resulting in an attention matrix of size [seq_len, seq_len].
 For each pair of tokens, we compute an attention score, and as the sequence length (seq_len) increases, the memory and computation requirements grow quadratically: Memory for the attention matrix is O(seq_len^2).
 For instance, a 10x increase in sequence length results in a 100x increase in memory requirements.